 Paola Colberg, Miami Community News | June 16, 2025

-The Link at Douglas has secured a $125 million construction loan for its third tower, which will add 432 housing units to the project’s existing 733.
-As part of its public-private partnership with Miami-Dade County, the Link at Douglas has also committed $17 million to public infrastructure improvements, including renovations to the nearby Metrorail station and a new public plaza.
+The Link at Douglas has secured a $125 million construction loan for its third tower, which will add 432 housing units to the existing 733.
+Through its public-private partnership with Miami-Dade County, the project has committed $17 million to public infrastructure improvements, including renovations to the nearby Metrorail station and the creation of a new public plaza.

 NEW YORK—70 Hudson Yards Breaks Ground in Hudson Yards, Manhattan